 Gifford Thomas makes me feel like anything is possible if you put your mind to it, and don’t ever give up.
 There’s been many times when I’ve wanted to give up on my blog, but then I picture Gifford Thomas standing there beside me.
 While standing beside me, he leans over and says let me tell you a little secret.
 He tells me that every single person who’s become successful has felt the very same way.
 Success is like being out in a boat in the middle of the ocean.
 When the waves are calm the cruise is fun and relaxing, but when the waves get huge due to storms, hold on tight.
 If you ride out the storm you will eventually get back to calm seas.

 Gifford Thomas has been a huge positive influence in my life and someone who I admire greatly.
 Then again he’s a very accomplished individual who has achieved a great deal.
-Gifford Thomas is a very positive leader and award winning author.
-I highly advise you to check his Blog out but I have to warn you.
+Gifford Thomas is a very positive leader and award-winning author.
+I highly recommend you to check his Blog out but I have to warn you.
 Once you do your life will be changed in a positive way forever, just like mine was.

 Another great leader and that I absolutely admire and look up to is Brigette Hyacinth.
 One my post Writing The Next Chapter Of My Life, I mentioned how she is an awesome business leader, motivator and speaker.
 She’s been in the corporate world and has seen the good, the bad and the very ugly.
 Every time I read something that she writes I can’t help but think of this famous Rocky quote.